GovTechSG/techpass-user-docs/docs/production-release-notes.md

   - Access token is valid for 10 minutes
   - ID token is valid for 10 minutes.

- >**Note**:
- >- You'll be able to request for a new access token, ID token and refresh token if OAuth2.1 refresh_token grant flow is applied.
- >- Refresh token expiration remains the same.
+ ?>- You'll be able to request for a new access token, ID token and refresh token if OAuth2.1 refresh_token grant flow is applied.<br>-The refresh token expiration remains the same.
 The default is 90 days and is a sliding window (extended by issuing a refresh_token grant).

   </details>